January 15. Kazinform's timeline of major events

 EVENTS

-1934 – The Kazakh State University officially opens.
-December 2, 1934 it was named after Kirov.
+1934 – The Kazakh State University official opening takes place.
+On December 2 it was named after Kirov.

 1938 – Guriyev (Atyrau), Kzyl-Orda and Pavlodar regions are established.